 Meals simply mean that the source was ground up prior to adding it to the mix.
 Again, stick with an identifiable meat source.
 Chicken meal is great.
 However, meat meal is not.

 Cheap fillers are very easy to find in dog foods.
-They're commonly used in affordable foods to cut back costs.
+They're commonly used in cheap dog food to cut back costs.
 While it may be tempting to go with one of these options, it's best to avoid them for your dog's sake.

 Fillers like corn, wheat, and soy do more harm than good.
 They don't agree with your dog's digestive system and can lead to pretty messy stomach problems.